 Tempered Glass

 Hurricane windows featuring tempered glass have solid tension and strength, but this isn’t usually suitable for hurricanes and severe winds.
 The process of making this glass involved heating and cooling the glass quickly to create tension and strength in the finished product.
-While strong, tempered glass is susceptible to breakage upon impact, shattering into tiny pieces.
+Although strong, tempered glass is susceptible to breakage upon impact, shattering into tiny pieces.

 Tinted Hurricane Glass

 Adding tint to your hurricane windows can provide privacy.
 Like regular windows, homeowners can tint their hurricane windows if they prefer this look.
-Tinting the glass doesn’t negatively impact its structural integrity — so if you like your privacy, you can tint your hurricane windows.
+Tinting the glass doesn’t negatively impact its structural integrity—so if you like your privacy, you can tint your hurricane windows.

 There are a few areas of the United States where homes typically need the added protection of hurricane windows, primarily coastal states along the Eastern seaboard.